WebDevStudios/Automatic-Featured-Images-from-Videos/readme.txt

 == Changelog ==

 = 1.1.0 =
 * Added: Metabox that displays the found video URL and embed URL.
+Values saved as post meta.
 * Added: Pass post ID for the `wds_check_if_content_contains_video` filter.
+* Added: Filters that allow customization by developers to alter default values.
-* Added: Bulk processing of posts for those missing thumbnails from videos.
+* Added: BETA: Bulk processing of posts for those missing thumbnails from videos.
+Please report issues found.
+* Added: BETA: WP-CLI support.
 * Fixed: Modified the way the vimeo embed URL is returned.
+* Fixed: Prevent multiple instances of same found image from being uploaded to media library.

 = 1.0.5 =
 * Added function wds_get_video_url when passed a post_id returns a video URL.